Projective metric geometry of tropical nuclei: gap matrices, event loci, and order chambers: Polyhedral geometry, event loci, and lattice towers

 The witness polyhedra $\Cell(Y)$ are best regarded as closures of the open witness cells from \S\ref{sec:witness_cells}.
 For $(f,g)\in\Nuc(M)_0$, write $\delta=\delta^{(f,g)}$ and $Z=Z(f,g)=\delta^{-1}(0)$.
 Then $\Cell(Z)$ is the smallest witness polyhedron containing $(f,g)$, and its relative interior consists of those points for which no additional inequalities become equalities:

 In particular, for every admissible $Z$ the witness cell $\Cell^{\circ}(Z)$ is the relative interior of the polytope $\Cell(Z)$.

 In the classical min-plus setting this recovers the type decomposition of a tropical polytope, for instance via tropical hyperplane arrangements \cite{develinSturmfels2004tropical}.
-What is new in the present framework is that the same gap matrix controls the metric geometry of the decomposition: nonzero entries of $\delta^{(f,g)}$ appear as critical radii at which balls about $(f,g)$ meet the boundary of $\Cell(Z)$.
+The gap matrix controls not only the combinatorics but also the metric geometry of this decomposition: each positive entry $\delta^{(f,g)}(c,d)$ is the exact projective distance from $(f,g)$ to the locus where $(c,d)$ becomes a witness pair.
+This is the Events Theorem, proved in \S\ref{subsec:events} below.